isabelle-johns/Travel-to-Portugal/README.md

 ```

 ### _Precautions and warnings before travelling_
 Like every other holiday destination, precautions have to be taken into account when visiting somewhere new.
-Maybe they have traditions and customs you're not familiar with?
 Better to be safe than sorry.

--
+- Bushfires occur in the summertime
+- Drink spiking is common; so do not leave your drink unattended
+- Bag snatching, pickpocketing occur on beaches, public transport and tourist hot-spots.
+Do not leave your belongings unattended.

 #### _Support or Contact_

-Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.